Harrison H. Riddleberger: Death and legacy

-Riddleberger died at his Woodstock home, age 46, less than a year after leaving the Senate, on January 24, 1890.
-He was interred in the family plot at Cedarwood Cemetery in Edinburg.
+In the fall of 1889, Riddleberger delivered several speeches for the gubernatorial election that were considered somewhat incoherent.
+Late that year, he became bedridden, and he died at his Woodstock home on January 24, 1890, at the age of 46.
+He had been unconscious for several weeks, and was considered to have suffered from "softening of the brain."

 His widow continued publishing the Shenandoah Herald until 1894, and joined him in 1916 (having survived their son Hugh, who was also buried at Cedarwood).
 Other children would be buried at Massanutten cemetery, which Riddleberger helped dedicate.
 Their home in Woodstock survives in the Woodstock Historic District, having been acquired by the Massanutten Military Academy when it was founded in 1899.
 Now known as "Riddleberger Hall", it houses the alumni association headquarters.